Brian Hoyer: Indianapolis Colts

 On September 2, 2019, Hoyer signed a three-year, $12 million contract with the Indianapolis Colts.
-He came into the game on November 3 in place of an injured Jacoby Brissett and threw for 168 yards, three touchdowns, and an interception in the 26–24 loss against the Pittsburgh Steelers.
+He came into the game on November 3 in place of an injured Jacoby Brissett and threw for 168 yards, three touchdowns, and an interception in the 26–24 loss against the Steelers.
 In the loss, Adam Vinatieri missed a late field goal which would have won the game.
-Hoyer made his first start with the Colts in the following week's game against the Miami Dolphins.
+Hoyer made his first start with the Colts in the following week's game against Dolphins.
 In the game, Hoyer threw for 204 yards, one touchdown, and three interceptions.
 One of the interceptions occurred when a Dolphins defender stripped a Colts receiver of the football in the endzone before the receiver could secure possession of the football.
 The result was a 12–16 Colts loss.

 On March 21, 2020, Hoyer was released by the Colts.

 New England Patriots (third stint)

 2020 season

-On March 25, 2020, Hoyer signed a one-year contract with the New England Patriots.
+On March 25, 2020, Hoyer signed a one-year contract with the Patriots.
 Hoyer beat out Jarrett Stidham to serve as the second-string quarterback behind the newly-signed Cam Newton.

-After Newton tested positive for COVID-19 prior to a Week 4 matchup against the Kansas City Chiefs, Hoyer became the Patriots' starter for the first time in his career.
+After Newton tested positive for COVID-19 prior to a Week 4 matchup against the Chiefs, Hoyer became the Patriots' starter for the first time in his career.
 Hoyer struggled during the game, committing two red zone miscues that stopped the Patriots from scoring – a sack preventing New England from running another play before the first half ended and a fumble recovered by the Chiefs.
 Following the fumble, he was replaced by Stidham for the remainder of the game, which the Patriots lost 26–10.
 Hoyer was subsequently demoted to third-string behind Stidham and did not take the field for the remainder of the season.

 2021 season

 Hoyer re-signed with the Patriots on a one-year contract on May 18, 2021.
 On August 31, 2021, Hoyer was released from the Patriots during final roster cuts, but signed with the practice squad the following day.
 He was promoted to the active roster on September 18 as the second-string quarterback behind rookie Mac Jones and ahead of Stidham.

-During a Week 7 rout of the New York Jets, Hoyer made his season debut when he relieved Jones in the fourth quarter.
+During a Week 7 rout of the Jets, Hoyer made his season debut when he relieved Jones in the fourth quarter.
 He completed three of four passes for 79 yards on a drive that extended the Patriots' lead to 54–13 and took the victory formation to seal the win.
-Hoyer again relieved Jones in the fourth quarter of the Week 10 matchup with the Cleveland Browns after the Patriots took a 38–7 lead.
+Hoyer again relieved Jones in the fourth quarter of the Week 10 matchup with the Browns after the Patriots took a 38–7 lead.
 He threw a touchdown pass to wide receiver Jakobi Meyers to conclude the 45–7 victory, which was his first since 2019 and the first of Meyers' career.
-Hoyer made his third relief appearance during Week 17 against the Jacksonville Jaguars, throwing for 63 yards in the fourth quarter and completing the 50–10 rout by taking the victory formation.
+Hoyer made his third relief appearance during Week 17 against the Jaguars, throwing for 63 yards in the fourth quarter and completing the 50–10 rout by taking the victory formation.